 How to Remove Moldy Smell from your Leather Bags

-The moldy smell is usually caused by improper storage of your bag which possibly caused mold growth not only on the exterior but also in the interior of your bag.
+The moldy smell or an unpleasant bag odor is usually caused by improper storage of your bag which possibly caused mold growth not only on the exterior but also in the interior of your bag.

 Even if you don’t notice any molds on the interior, I suggest that you also clean it by following the steps above.
 Again, please consult a professional if in case you’ll be cleaning suede and other delicate leather types and light-colored bags and shoes as I don’t have much experience in those.